 Homeless Youth Resource Center

-The Homeless Youth Resource Center is the only facility in the state of Utah that serves homeless street youth ages 16-21.
+The Homeless Youth Resource Center is the only facility in the state of Utah that serves homeless youth ages 15-22.
 The Center seeks to engage homeless youth, develop trust through the provision of basic needs, and help them begin the process of moving off the streets and into self-sufficiency.

 The Homeless Youth Resource Center delivers a continuum of services to homeless street youth through three components.